myay/BFITT/README.md

 # BFITT: Bit Flip Injection Into PyTorch Tensors
-This repo provides efficient CUDA kernel based Bit Flip Injection into PyTorch Tensors for all PyTorch data types and for any number of dimensions.
+This repo provides efficient CUDA kernel based Bit Flip Injection into PyTorch Tensors for all PyTorch for any number of dimensions and all data types except torch.bool and torch.float16.

 Using BFITT:
-- ```cd src/``` and install with ```python setup.py install```
+- ```cd src/``` and install with ```python setup.py install``` in folder src
 - ```import torch``` and ```import bfitt```
 - use ```bfitt.bfi_8bit(input, p01, p10)``` to call the bfi function that injects bit flips into all 8 bit data types, where ```p01``` is the probability in decimal for flipping 0->1 and ```p10``` for 1->0
 - in interactive mode, try ```bfitt.bfi_8bit(torch.ones(2,2,2,2).type(torch.uint8).cuda(), 0.03, 0)```, to test and see the effect of bit flips